Health and Wellness

-New York University Department of Public Safety has uniformed security officers who are on duty 24 hours a day, 7 days a week, 365 days a year; an emergency number (212) 998-2222; emergency call boxes located throughout the main campus, green light buildings staffed 24 hours a day by Public Safety Officers, Safe Havens, transportation services, including Safe Ride Program from 12 midnight to 7:00am.
+New York University Department of Public Safety has uniformed security officers who are on duty 24 hours a day, 7 days a week, 365 days a year; an emergency number (212) 998-2222; emergency call boxes located throughout the main campus, green light buildings staffed 24 hours a day by Public Safety Officers, Safe Havens, and transportation services.
 To learn more about NYU’s open campus and how to stay safe, please visit their website.

 Students and parents are always welcome to call the Tisch Special Programs Office Monday-Friday, 9am-5pm EST at 212-998-1500, should they have any questions or concerns.
 They can also contact the Weinstein Residence Hall staff after working hours.

 During on-site orientation, students are given emergency contact phone numbers for their residence hall and residential staff.
 Students are also made aware of what to do in case of an emergency.

 Should there be an emergency involving your child’s immediate physical well-being, you should always call the NYU Office of Public Safety at 212-998-2222, 24 hours a day.
 The Public Safety Office will then reach out to our on-call staff member who will confirm that your child is well.